+- c.
+India

+- d.
+Afghanistan

+- e.
+New Zealand

-4. The term refers to the national, or central, government of the United States.
+- 4. Which term refers to the national, or central, government of the United States?

-- a. supranational government

-- b. caretaker government

-- c. federal government

-- d. subnational government

-- e. apex government

-5. Which of the following countries follows a unitary system of government?

 - a.
+Supranational government

+- b.
+Central government

+- c.
+Federal government

+- d.
+Subnational government

+- e.
+Unitary government

+- 5. Which of the following countries follows a unitary system of government?

+- a.
 India

 - b.
 Brazil

 - c.
 Canada

 - d.
 Mexico

 - e.
 Israel

-- 6. Identify a true statement about a unitary system of government. - a.
-The state governments are financially independent of the national government. - b.
-Sovereign states are joined together by a central government that has only limited powers over them. - c.
-There is a system of shared sovereignty between two levels of government. - d.
-State governments work as separate units under the national government. - e.
-Any subnational government is a "creature of the national government."

-7. Which of the following is implied when it is said that city and county governmental units are "creatures of state government"?
+- 6. Which of the following is true about a unitary system of government?

 - a.
-It means that the local governments are given all-pervading powers by the U.S. Constitution.
+The state governments are financially independent of the national government.

 - b.
-It means that the state governments can both give powers to and take powers from local governments.
+Sovereign states are joined together by a central government that has only limited powers over them.

 - c.
-It means that the state governments are part of a confederal system.
+There is a system of shared sovereignty between two levels of government.

+Name: Class: Date:

 - d.
-It means that the local governments are created by a special statute of the national government.

-- e.
-It means that the local governments are part of a confederal system.

-- 8. The individual American states are

-- a. bicameral systems

-- b. confederal systems

-- c. unitary systems

-- d. monarchies

-- e. dictatorships

-9. Which of the following is a characteristic of a confederal system?

-- a.
+State governments work as separate units under the national government. - e.
+Any subnational government is a "creature of the national government." - 7.
+Which of the following is implied when it is said that city and county governmental units are "creatures of state government"? - a.
+It means that the local governments are given all-pervading powers by the U.S. Constitution. - b.
+It means that the state governments can both give powers to and take powers from local governments. - c.
+It means that the state governments are part of a confederal system. - d.
+It means that the local governments are created by a special statute of the national government. - e.
+It means that the local governments are part of a confederal system. - 8.
+Which term describes the individual American states? - a.
+Bicameral systems - b.
+Confederal systems - c.
+Unitary systems - d.
+Monarchies - e.
+Dictatorships - 9.
+Which of the following is a characteristic of a confederal system? - a.
 It is a system in which a subnational government is a "creature of the national government." - b.
 It is joined together by a central government that has unlimited powers over it. - c.
 It is a system in which the Constitution vests all powers in the national government. - d.
 It has a system of shared sovereignty where the powers are divided between a central and regional government. - e.
-It has a national government that exists and operates only at the direction of subnational governments.

-10. Which of the following is true of the Articles of Confederation?
+It has a national government that exists and operates only at the direction of subnational governments. - 10.
+Which of the following is true of the Articles of Confederation? - a.

-- a.
 They enumerated the powers to be exercised by Congress. - b.
 They did not allow the United States to own the Northwest Territory. - c.
 They created a federal system, an alternative to a confederal system. - d.
 They did not allow for a sufficiently strong central government. - e.
-They specified the constitutional basis for the implied powers of the national government.

-- 11. Identify a true statement about special districts. - a.
+They specified the constitutional basis for the implied powers of the national government. - 11.
+Which of the following is true about special districts? - a.
 They include general-purpose local governments such as counties, cities, and townships. - b.
 They are generally concerned with broad national issues. - c.
-They enjoy substantial administrative and financial independence. - d.
+They enjoy substantial financial independence. - d.
 They tend to have more restrictions than other local governments. - e.
 They are the least common type of governmental unit in the United States. - 12.
 Which of the following statements is true of a special district? - a.
 It includes general-purpose local governments such as counties, cities, and townships. - b.
-It is generally concerned with a specific issue such as solid waste disposal, mass transportation, or fire protection. - c.
-It usually receives administrative and financial support from the federal government. - d.
-It tends to have more restrictions than other local governments as to how much debt it can incur. - e.
-It is the least common type of governmental unit in the United States.
+It is generally concerned with a specific issue such as solid waste disposal, mass transportation, or fire protection.

+Name: Class: Date: ə: Class: Date: -------------------- ---- -------- ------- --